-Marrying near the end of the 1960s, my wife and I enjoyed camping holidays through the 1970s and up until the end of the 1980s, when we switched to European studios and hotels, although we continued with camping weekends in Britain for many more years.
+Marrying at the end of the 1960s, my wife and I enjoyed camping holidays through the 1970s and 1980s before switching to European studios and hotels, although we continued with camping weekends in Britain for many more years.
 When blessed with two sons in the 1970s we upgraded to larger and larger tents as they grew up.
 At the same time, I started what became 28 years of employment as a field service engineer, when I was initially required to travel around the delightful semi-rural parts of southwest Hertfordshire.
 From this was born the desire to learn more about the natural history that surrounded me (something that had interested me in my school years), for I found it frustrating not knowing the identification of the birds, butterflies, trees and flowers that I saw daily.
 So, at the end of the 1970s I enrolled in what was to be the first of a succession of evening courses on the subject, and during the first field trips I noticed some of the other participants came attired in vibram-soled walking boots and other associated wear.
 This gave me the idea of extracting my old pair of boots, bought for a holiday in Scotland, out of the loft, and I started going for walks in the Chiltern Hills that are between ten and thirty-five miles from my suburban home.
 I found these walks most pleasurable, seeing a lot of natural history interest and, hopefully, improving my fitness at the same time.

 The walk that I embarked upon was merely a series of footpaths on the O.S.
 1:50,000 map that I linked together to make a circuit.
 It was made more memorable by the fact that near the start of my walk two dogs, a Border Collie and a Jack Russell, rushed barking at me from a farmhouse.
 I felt safe, however, for I could see that their tails were wagging too.
 The sheepdog soon lost interest and returned to its home, but the terrier happily trotted along with me, pausing now and again to sniff at a rabbit hole or something more obscure, but all the while keeping up with me.
 My requests, subsequently commands, for it to return home fell on deaf ears, and after a couple of miles I began to feel responsible for the animal, particularly when we encountered a bull standing on a rise on the footpath; this caused me to detour around three outer edges of a large field, where rabbit wire in the fences made it necessary for me to lift the little dog over each one.
 It was a few hours later that the two of us, both tired, dishevelled and muddy, re-passed the farmhouse, where the Jack Russell hobbled back to his home.
 I have often thought since then, was he missed?
 Did the owners wonder how he came to be so wet and bedraggled?
 I have never owned a dog, but that day I came close to experiencing it.